Wildlife Conservation Volunteering

 Volunteers, skilled or with no experience, can join our wildlife conservation volunteering projects based in exciting and exotic locations all over the world from one week and up!
 Come and become a wildlife volunteer abroad on a wide variety of conservation volunteer projects such as:

 - Assisting with the rehabilitation of elephants in Thailand,

 - Researching the endangered Jaguar in Costa Rica,

-- Tracking lions in South Africa
+- Tracking cheetahs in South Africa,

 - Collecting marine and terrestrial data in the Seychelles!

 Our wildlife conservation programs will be a dream come true for any bush lover – join us as we take you on an outdoors adventure like no other.
 There is important environmental conservation needed to be done and we need your assistance, regardless of your age or previous experience; we have had career breakers, students, and even teens book on to our environmental conservation programs.
 Speaking of which, students can enquire about receiving academic credit for this program.
 While you make a contribution towards conservation, you also gain new skills and a once in a lifetime conservation experience.
 Alternatively, if you have set your heart on pursuing a career in conservation, why not join one of our wildlife conservation internships?
 We also run awesome marine conservation volunteering projects that you might be interested in too.
 You can also volunteer with children, or join one of our teaching, animal care, healthcare, construction or sports programs.
 If you are studying, speak to our Country Experts about receiving academic credit.
 We also offer hands-on marine conservation internships that can boost your future career.